krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 # Changes to HPACK and HTTP over QUIC

-QPACK is optional on a per header block basis, and signaled by a new flag in the HEADERS and PUSH_PROMISE frames.
-If this flag is absent, then the header block should be processed in strict order as per Section 4.2.1 of the HTTP mapping.
+QPACK is optional on a per header block basis.
+A QPACK enabled header block can be decoded on receipt, otherwise the header block should be processed in strict order as per Section 4.2.1 of the HTTP mapping.

 ## HPACK changes